Investment Property Mortgage Rates What Should You Expect To Pay

-Investment property mortgage rates are often higher primary residence rates.
+Investment property mortgage rates are often higher than rates on home loans for primary residences.
 See how these rates work and how to improve your rate.

 That’s not to say you shouldn’t pursue an investment property.
-But it pays to know the costs and qualifications before you get into the real estate investment game.
+It simply pays to know the costs and qualifications before you get into the real estate investment game.

 Investment loans are riskier than those for primary residences.
-From a mortgage lender’s perspective, a homeowner is less likely to default on the loan for the home in which they live.
+From a mortgage lender’s perspective, a homeowner is less likely to default on the mortgage for their own residence than any other type of property.

 You might think of an investment property as creating more stability, since, in theory, rental income will cover the mortgage payment.